 For example, if you’re sitting down to a meal with family but your child would rather play, you may ask them which toy they would like to play with after they are done eating, providing two options from which to choose.
 Continue asking questions and providing structured choices to redirect your child’s attention away from the problem (sitting down to eat rather than play) and to the solution (getting to play after the meal).

 3.Use Behavior Stories

-- Using behavior stories to set expectations for what will happen during the holiday event, focusing on social cues and the schedule of events that will occur.
+Behavior stories (also called social stories) help to set expectations for what will happen during a holiday event or activity.
+A behavior story is a simple description of an everyday social situation, written from a child’s perspective.
+In a behavior story, the situation would be described with a focus on social cues and the schedule of events that will occur.
 Practice the story with your child before the event so they know what to expect.